marnec/ML/docs/pages/ML-35-DeepLearningCNN3.md

 The AlexNet has a fairly complicated architecture with many hyperparameters.
 This contrasts with the next classic network, the VGG-16

 ### VGG-16
 A remarkable difference in the design of the VGG-16 network is that, compared to other networks it has a relatively simple architecture (<a href="#fig:vgg16">Figure 92</a>).
 When designing the VGG-16 network, the decision was taken to only employ convolutional layers with $f=3,s=1$ and *same* padding, and max-pooling layers with $f=2,s=2$.
 This really simplify the network architecture.
 The VGG-16 is deeper than the LeNet-5 and the AlexNet; it has 16 layers with parameters and a $\approx 138 M$ parameters in total, which makes it a large network even for today's standards.
 The VGG-16 architecture alternates 2 or 3 convolutional layers to a max-pooling layer, gradually increasing the number of channels and decreasing in height and width the representation.
 The number of channels increases in powers of 2, from 64 to 128, to 256 and finally to 512.
+Another even deeper version exists, the VGG-19 with 19 layer with parameters, but since it performs in most cases as the VGG-16, the latter is preferred since it has fewer parameters and it is thus faster to train.